Does your hard drive look like a lost and found bin? Mine sure does.

 While that may give you a glimmer of hope in that scenario, should it?
 Even if your jacket is “found,” you still need someone to retrieve it from a timeless stash of forgotten items.

-Sometimes the quest to find a specific document or file can feel like a game of 20 Questions.
+Sometimes the quest to find a specific document or file in a file share can feel like a game of 20 Questions.
 “Which blue jacket was that?”
 “Does it have your name on it?”
 “When did you lose it?”
 That’s exactly how I treat my folders in the share drive.
 “What was that contract ID number?”
 “Did I save it to this folder or that one?”
 “When did I save it last?”

 For years now, we’ve been hearing customers and prospective customers alike ask for a way to find, track, and analyze “dark data.”
 Gaining control and organization of such content is key to improving productivity and access to data.
 Finally, that capability is here.
 ZL File Analysis and Management is designed to convert your lost and found from a disorganized cardboard bin into a meticulously governed digital library of content.
 No more guessing about what people may looking for or accessing.
 ZL Enterprise Analytics™ gives you the insight and key statistics you need to maintain more up-to-date ACL permissions, or a more efficient and defensible retention schedule… just to name a few examples.